junobuild/examples/README.md

 - [svelte](./svelte/README.md): a collection of examples developed with Svelte
 - [react](./react/README.md): a collection of examples developed with React
 - [angular](./angular/README.md): a collection of examples developed with Angular
+- [vue](./vue/README.md): a collection of examples developed with Vue
 - [vanilla](./vanilla): a sample app in vanilla Javascript that showcases authentication, datastore and storage usage
 - [node](./node): a collection of NodeJS scripts